bytecodealliance/wasmtime/cranelift/isle/docs/language-reference.md

 follows:

 ```lisp
     (decl Term1 (u32 u32) MyType)  ;; Term1 has two `u32`-typed parameters,
                                    ;; and itself has type `MyType`.
     (decl Term2 () u32)            ;; Term2 has no parameters and type `u32`.
 ```

-Note that when an enum type is defined, its variants are implicitly defined as constructors as well.
-These constructors are namespaced under the name of the type, to avoid ambiguity (or the need to do type-dependent lookups in the compiler, which can complicate type inference).
+When an enum type is defined, its variants are implicitly defined as constructors as well.
+These constructors are namespaced under the name of the type to avoid ambiguity (or the need to do type-dependent lookups in the compiler, which can complicate type inference).
 For example, given the above `MyType` definitions, we automatically have the following constructors: